HB9HUS/notes-on-learning-cw/README.md

 When sending from your head, you need to spell out the word you want to send.
 This can take away brain power for the sending.

 Practice this by sending examples QSOs from your head.

+### Correcting errors
+If you make an error during your sending you can tell the other station so by sending a series of dits.
+The recommended way is eight fast dits (like the number 5 with three more dits).
+It is also often heard to send about 3 dits with more like three letter E.

+If you are in the middle of a word, it is also possible to just make a pause and start sending again.
+The other station will hear the word repetion and understand your correction.

 ### Common errors and mishaps
 As with receiving, errors happen during sending: